How to set up WooCommerce zip code based pricing based on postcode, country or area

 - If your pricing is not confidential then you could list all the passwords publicly, above the category login form.
 Customers simply need to find the password relating to their zipcode area, and enter it to see their pricing.

-- You could use a WordPress contact form plugin such as Contact Form 7 to let customers request the password.
+- You could use a WP contact form plugin such as Contact Form 7 to let customers request the password.
 This is a more secure option, as you can ensure that each customer can only access the prices for their own local zipcode.

 - If you have a members-only WooCommerce shop or WooCommerce wholesale store, then you might only sell to pre-approved customers.
 If this is the case, then you can give them the password directly.